toaotc/ApcBundle/README.md

 ToaApcBundle
 ============

-This Bundle clears the APC cache on the very request after cache warmup.
+This Bundle clears the APC cache on the very first request after cache warmup.

 ## Installation ##